 In either case, remember that these values do not take into account dividends and distributions given to owners, those may need to be subtracted out.
-If not, you run the risk of cash flow being double-counted in the Global Analysis, once by the business as cash available for debt service and then by the owner as a part of his or her income.
+If not, you run the risk of cash flow being double-counted in the Global Cash Flow Analysis, once by the business as cash available for debt service and then by the owner as a part of his or her operating income.
 Additionally, a business may be obligated under its operating agreement to distribute some portion of Net Profit to its owners, meaning that cashflow is not available for debt service and should be backed out as well.
 The same situation applies to other owned businesses.
 It is not uncommon for a small business owner to borrow and lend money to different businesses or even to themselves.
 All of this must be accounted for when determining cash flows.

 Factoring in Unusual Expenses

 Next, you need to make any necessary adjustments to CFADS from your cash flow statement.
 Specifically, unusual, one-time events such as a significant expenditure or an unexpected influx of cash that are not representative of the businesses’ annual cash flow.
 For example, perhaps a business (small restaurant) had to purchase personal protective equipment due to the COVID-19 pandemic.
 That should not be an annual expense, but a one-time expenditure necessary to remain in business during a global crisis.
 It would not impact the business’s CFADS reality in a typical year and could be added back for a more accurate picture.